anza-xyz/solana-pay/SPEC.md

 The `<message>` value must be a UTF-8 string that describes the nature of the transaction response.

-For example, this might be the name of an item being purchased, a discount applied to the purchase, an error, or a thank you note.
-The wallet should display at least the first 80 characters of any non-empty message, even if the `transaction` field is `null`.
+For example, this might be the name of an item being purchased, a discount applied to the purchase, or a thank you note.
+The wallet should display the value to the user.

 The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.